Apiary: Size

 Apiary size refers not only to the spatial size of the apiary, but also to the number of bee families and bees by weight.
 The larger the number of hives held in an apiary the higher the yield of honey relative to resources, often resulting in apiaries growing with time and experience.
 Additionally a higher number of hives within an apiary can increase the quality of the honey produced.
 Depending on the nectar and pollen sources in a given area, the maximum number of hives that can be placed in one apiary can vary.
 If too many hives are placed into an apiary, the hives compete with each other for scarce resources.
 This can lead to lower honey, flower pollen and bee bread yields, as well as higher transmission of disease and robbing.

 The size of an apiary is determined by not only the resources available but also by the variety of honey being cultivated, with more complex types generally cultivated in smaller productions.
 For more specific details on varieties see the classification portion of the honey article.
 The purpose of the apiary also affects size: apiaries are kept by commercial and local honey producers, as well as by universities, research facilities, and local organizations.
 Many such organizations provide community programming and educational opportunities.
 This results in varying sizes of apiaries depending on usage characteristics.

-The maximum size of a permanent apiary or bee yard may depend on the type of bee as well.
-Some honey bee species fly farther than others.
-A circle around an apiary with a three-mile (5 km) foraging radius covers 28 square miles (73 km^{2}).
-A good rule of thumb is to have no more than 25–35 hives in a permanent apiary, although migrating beekeepers may temporarily place one hundred hives into a location with a good nectar flow.

 Disease and decline

 Apiaries may decline due to a scarcity of resources which can lead to robbing of nearby hives.
 This is especially an issue in urban areas where there may be a limited amount of resources for bees and a large number of hives may be affected.

 Apiaries may suffer from a wide variety of diseases and infestations.
 Throughout history apiaries and bees have been kept for honey and pollination purposes all across the globe.
 Due to the definition of apiary as a location where hives are kept its history can be traced as far back as that of beekeeping itself.
-In recent years Colony Collapse Disorder due to pesticide resistant mites have ravaged bee populations.
+Colony collapse disorder due to pesticide-resistant mites has damaged bee populations.
 Beyond mites there are a wide variety of diseases which may affect the hives and lead to the decline or collapse of a colony.
 For this reason many beekeepers choose to keep apiaries of limited size to avoid mass infection or infestation.
-For more information on diseases which affect bee populations see the list of diseases of the honey bee.